-As limited as that plot may be, the author does a great job at keeping the narrative compelling, the plot moving forward, and the lessons relevant.
+As limited as that plot may be, the author does a great job at keeping the narrative compelling, the available plot moving forward, and the lessons relevant.
 The book can be a little on the nose at times, but it’s so self-aware that it works.

 Quotes and Criticism

-After fighting fear, hunger, and plenty of doubt, our hero Haw finally finds what he’s looking for: A new cheese station full of cheese!
+After fighting procrastination, fear, hunger, and plenty of doubt, our hero Haw finally finds what he’s looking for: A new cheese station full of cheese!
 As he’s reflecting upon his own personal growth he decides to go the largest wall of Cheese Station N to write a summary of what he’s learned:

 The Handwriting On The Wall